ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Data

 \subsection{Overview of the included data}

 This work focuses on the PRIMER-COSMOS and PRIMER-UDS fields.
 These two fields are covered by the deep JWST/NIRCam and MIRI observations from the Public Release IMaging for Extragalactic Research \citep[\textrm{PRIMER},][]{Dunlop2021} survey.
-Moreover, we further collect most of the available data in these two fields, including 50 bands from UV to MIR, to construct the multi-wavelength photometric catalog.
+Moreover, we further collect other available data in these two fields that have sufficiently useful depth or wavelength coverage, and have area overlap with our JWST mosaics (For example, we do not use the data from VIDEO \citep{Jarvis2013} because the new NIR images released by the UKIDSS data release 11 (O.Almaini et al., W.Hartley et al., in preparation) have provided deeper NIR data in the same bands with UKIRT).
+The combination of these data yields a 50-band dataset to construct a multiwavelength photometric catalog.
 Figure~\ref{Fig:coverage} presents the coverage of our survey, which covers 287.3 arcmin$^2$ area in PRIMER-COSMOS and 339.8 arcmin$^2$ area in PRIMER-UDS with the combined JWST dataset shown in Section~\ref{sec:JWST_dataset}.
-Figure~\ref{Fig:depth} presents the 3 $\sigma$ depth of point sources for all 50 bands used by our work, and the detailed depth, area, and effective wavelength are listed in Table~\ref{tab:band_infos}.
+Figure~\ref{Fig:depth} presents the 3 $\sigma$ depth of point sources for all 50 bands used by our work, and the detailed depths, areas, and effective wavelengths are listed in Table~\ref{tab:band_infos}.